Chart Color Schemes

 Gulfview Heights is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The population of Gulfview Heights is estimated at 3,717 as of Feb 2026.
-This reflects an increase of 43 people since the 2021 Census which reported a population of 3,674.
-The change is inferred from AreaSearch's estimation of 3,645 residents following examination of ABS data released in June 2024 and validation of 13 new addresses since the Census date.
-This equates to a density ratio of 1,038 persons per square kilometer.
-Gulfview Heights' population growth of 1.2% since the Census positions it within 2.8 percentage points of the SA3 area's growth of 4.0%.
-Population growth was primarily driven by overseas migration contributing approximately 62.0% of overall gains.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Gulfview Heights is estimated at around 3,618 as of May 2026.
+This reflects a decrease of 56 people (1.5%) since the 2021 Census, which reported a population of 3,674 people.
+The change is inferred from the resident population of 3,609, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 13 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,010 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 62.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population